sreekark99/sk-delicacies/README.md

-# sk-delicacies
+\# sk-delicacies
-A Webpage that showcases come of the most delightful recipies of India.
+A Webpage that showcases some of the most delightful recipies of India.

 #bon appétit